 Classroom accommodations are designed to help level the playing field for students with disabilities.
 Accommodations should not offer an unfair advantage to a student because the student has a disability.
 Refer to the list below for the most common approved accommodations.

 - One of the common accommodations approved by the Access Office involves alternative conditions in which to complete exams.
 This accommodation is offered through the Assessment Office on the campus of Northwest Vista College.
-In order for a student to utilize these accommodations, an Exam Request Form that explains the conditions of the assessment must be completed and turned in to the Assessment Office in Cypress Campus Center, Room 207 (CCC-207).
-If desired this form can be submitted electronically via e-mail (first, download the form and fill it out then, second, attach the pdf to an email and send to: firstname.lastname@example.org with Subject: Exam Request Form).
+In order for a student to utilize these accommodations, an Exam Request Form must be completed and turned in to the Assessment Office in Cypress Campus Center, Room 207 (CCC-207).
+If desired this form can be submitted electronically via e-mail (first, download the form and fill it out then, second, attach the pdf to an email and send to: email@example.com with Subject: Exam Request Form).

 - The Assessment Office will monitor the student’s exam if desired.

-- The Assessment Office must be notified four working days prior to the exam if the student wants a reader, scribe or use of a private room.
+- The Assessment Office must be notified four working days prior to the exam if the student needs a reader, scribe or use of a private room.

 - If the student is approved to listen to music during the exam, the testing center may spot-check the music player to ensure test integrity.

 - The instructor will designate another student in class to help evacuate the disabled student to the main stairwell or out of the building.